QuentinSoubeyran/pheres/README.md

 ## JSONable classes

-*Pheres* defines **JSONable classes** by passing the class to its `@pheres.jsonable` class decorator, or if the class inherits from `pheres.JSONable`.
-JSONable classes define their JSON representation using python's type hints, and are very easily serializable to and deserializable from JSON:
+*Pheres* adds **JSONable classes**.
+JSONable classes are classes that can readily be serialized and deserialized in the JSON format.
+No code user code is required.
+JSONable classes are easy to make, akin to dataclasses: pass the class to the `@pheres.jsonable` decorator (or inherit from `pheres.JSONable`) and annotate the attributes with type-hints.

 ```python
 from typing import *